PresearchOfficial/presearch-packages/README.md

 $ cd presearch-packages && npm install
 ```

-*Please do not fork the repo, simply clone it instead.*
+*Please do not perform development from a fork, simply clone it instead.*

 ## Development